Aid shipments and evacuations as Azerbaijan reasserts control over breakaway province

 But Armenian Foreign Minister Ararat Mirzoyan, at an emergency meeting Friday of the U.N.
 Security Council called to address the situation in the region, accused Baku of launching an “unprovoked and well-planned military attack” on the province.

-Meanwhile, protesters rallied again Saturday in Armenia’s major cities, demanding that authorities defend ethnic Armenians in Nagorno-Karabakh and calling for the resignation of Armenian Prime Minister Nikol Pashinyan.
+Meanwhile, protesters rallied again Saturday in Armenia’s major cities, demanding that authorities defend ethnic Armenians in Nagorno-Karabakh and calling for the resignation of Pashinyan.
 Armenia’s Investigative Committee said it had opened 49 criminal cases against demonstrators accused of calling for mass disorder, vandalism and carrying unlicensed weapons.

 The Armenian police also told Russia’s Interfax agency on Friday that it had arrested 98 protesters at a rally in the country’s capital, Yerevan.

-Associated Press writer Aida Sultanova contributed to this report.
+Associated Press writers Aida Sultanova in London and Matthew Lee in Washington contributed to this report.